shapeshed/shapeshed.com/content/posts/unix-kill.md

-{
-  "slug": "unix-kill",
-  "title": "Linux and Unix kill command tutorial with examples", "date": "2016-10-17T00:00:00+00:00",
-  "image": "images/articles/kill.png",
++++
+date = "2016-10-17T00:00:00+00:00"
-  "description": "Tutorial on using kill, a UNIX and Linux command for terminating a process.
-Examples of killing a process, sending a SIGTERM, listing signal names and numbers, and handling 'operation not permitted' errors.", "tags": [
+description = "Tutorial on using kill, a UNIX and Linux command for terminating a process.
+Examples of killing a process, sending a SIGTERM, listing signal names and numbers, and handling 'operation not permitted' errors." image = "images/articles/kill.png" slug = "unix-kill" tags = ["UNIX", "Linux"] title = "Linux and Unix kill command tutorial with examples"

-    "UNIX",
-    "Linux"
-  ]
-}
++++

 ![Terminal showing kill man page][2]